MooersLab/pymolsnips/README.md

 This is the main reason that I would consider using *JupyterLab*.
 If you are writing manuscripts that describe computer work, it may be worth the trouble to write the part of the manuscript that refers to that code by editing it JupyterLab.
 There is a LaTeX *JupyterLab* extension that supports the writing and compiling of latex documents.
-With this extension enabled, the tex editor supports the generation of bibliographies using a bibtex file.
+With this extension enabled, the tex editor supports the generation of bibliographies using a BibtTeX file.
-With a wide computer screen, you can display in parallel the tex document, a preview of the pdf, and the jupyter notebook that you may be describing.
+With a wide computer screen, you can display in parallel the tex document, a preview of the pdf, and the Jupyter Notebook that you may be describing.
-This parallel visaulization supports the accurate transfer from of code listings, output tables, and figures from the Jupyter Notebook to the manuscript.
+This parallel visualization supports the accurate transfer from of code listings, output tables, and figures from the Jupyter Notebook to the manuscript.
 </details>